-Knowledge about database systems, e.g. from the lectures Introduction in Computer Networks and Database Systems, as well as basic knowledge of Java programming.
+Knowledge about database systems, e.g. from the lectures Database Systems, as well as basic knowledge of Java programming.

 During this practical course, the students should

 - 1. deepen selected topics from the lecture "Distributed Data Management" in the context of sensor networks, - 2. gain experiences in programming sensor nodes, - 3. develop self-containedly a solution for a given problem from the research-area of query processing in sensor networks and - 4. get experience in developing and programming in teams as well as getting familiar with the according tools.